 A classic in my house around Easter, this pastitsio aka “Greek lasagna”, is always a hit.
 It’s much richer (and slightly more time intensive) than regular lasagna, but allow me to tell you that it is totally worth it.
 The flavors are unique with notes of cinnamon and nutmeg, and the bechamel sauce is richer and creamier than ricotta.

-According to my mom, she got the recipe from an old NY Times cookbook, and adapted the recipe here and there over the years.
-She halves it, first off, so this is the half version.
-I added the original recipe from the book in picture form, if you choose to use that version for a larger pan (below).
+According to my mom, she got the recipe from an old NY Times cookbook, and adapted the recipe here and there over the years (like ziti or rigatoni as opposed to elbow pasta).
+I also halved it because the original recipe is A LOT, but I added the original recipe from the book in picture form, if you choose to use that version for a larger pan (below).

 - 1 lb ziti pasta